Panteleymon Shpylka: Early life

 Fr.
 Shpylka was born in Dmytrovychi, Kingdom of Galicia and Lodomeria, Austro-Hungarian Empire in a Ukrainian Greek-Catholic family.
-After graduated the Ukrainian Gymnasium in Przemyśl in 1904, he subsequently joined the Major Greek-Catholic Theological Seminary in Przemyśl, and after graduation and marriage, was ordained a priest on 15 March 1910, for the Eparchy of Przemyśl, Sambir and Sanok by Bishop Kostyantyn Chekhovych.
+After he graduated from the Ukrainian Gymnasium in Przemyśl in 1904, he joined the Major Greek-Catholic Theological Seminary in Przemyśl.
+After graduation from there, and his marriage, he was ordained a priest on 15 March 1910, for the Eparchy of Przemyśl, Sambir and Sanok by Bishop Kostyantyn Chekhovych.
 In 1917 he was appointed as a parish priest in St. Onuphrius church in Wisłok Wyzhniy.

 Political career

-In the autumn of 1918 Austro-Hungarian Empire collapsed and was replaced by multiple successor states.
+In the autumn of 1918, the Austro-Hungarian Empire collapsed and was replaced by multiple successor states.
 In the village where Fr.
-Shpylka was a parish priest, began a popular movement.
-With his support was convened a meeting of the inhabitants of a closer villages.
-On 4 November 1918, more than 70 delegates from the surrounding villages came to the People's Assembly to Wisłok Wyzhniy.
-The delegates decided to join a new proclaimed West Ukrainian People's Republic in Lviv, but of a distance and a war time was organised an Eastern Lemko Republic.
-Among other acts, also Fr.
-Shpylka was elected as a Head of the Council of the Republic.
+Shpylka was a parish priest, a popular movement began.
+With his support, a meeting of the inhabitants of close villages was convened.
+On 4 November 1918, more than 70 delegates from the surrounding villages came to the People's Assembly in Wisłok Wyzhniy.
+The delegates decided to join a new proclaimed West Ukrainian People's Republic in Lviv, and organized an Eastern Lemko Republic.
+Fr.
+Shpylka was elected as Head of the Council of the Republic.
 Later, he went to neighbouring countries, trying to attract the military and financial resources necessary for the Republic's existence, but did not succeed on this ground.
 When the army of another newly proclaimed state, Second Polish Republic, entered the territory of Komancza Republic, he avoided arrest, because he was in Czechoslovakia.

 Life in emigration

-Later years he spent as priest in Zakarpattia (1919–1944) and after the World War II he lived in a displaced persons camp in Regensburg, Germany, where worked as a priest and catechist among the Greek-Catholics (1944–1948).
-The last year of his life he spent in Canada, where served as an assistant priest in the St. Michael church in Dauphin, Manitoba.
+He spent his later years as a priest in Zakarpattia (1919–1944).
+After World War II, he lived in a displaced persons camp in Regensburg, Germany, where worked as a priest and catechist among the Greek-Catholics (1944–1948).
+The last years of his life he spent in Canada, where served as an assistant priest in the St. Michael church in Dauphin, Manitoba.

 He died in Winnipeg on 5 March 1950.